-Bjørn Sandvik's Thematic Mapping Blog offers news, data, and tools concerning Google Earth and the Google Earth API.
+Bjørn Sandvik's Master Maps Blog offers news, data, and tools concerning Google Earth and the Google Earth API.
 The site also discusses and provides examples of animations and techniques for representing data in Google Earth that are generally associated with GIS.

 Google Earth Lessons provides educators with information, ideas, and data to enhance classroom instruction with Google Earth.